ComposioHQ/composio/examples/commit_agent/README.md

 # Commit Agent

 ## Introduction
-This project is an example which uses composio to help you keep your GitHub repository and Trello board in sync.
+This project is an example which uses Composio to help you keep your GitHub repository and Trello board in sync.
 It automatically creates Trello cards for TODO comments and commit messages from your GitHub patches, ensuring your tasks are always up-to-date and organized.